-Clevenger gets 10th straight win, Indians beat Twins 5-2
+Clevinger gets 10th straight win, Indians beat Twins 5-2

+MINNEAPOLIS (AP) — Mike Clevinger and the Cleveland Indians gave the Minnesota Twins another reminder that winning their first division title in nine years won’t be easy.

-MINNEAPOLIS (AP) — Mike Clevenger won his 10th straight decision, and Carlos Santana and Francisco Lindor homered as the Cleveland Indians beat the Minnesota Twins 5-2 on Sunday.
+Clevinger won his 10th straight decision, and Carlos Santana and Francisco Lindor homered as the Indians beat the Twins 5-2 on Sunday.

-The Indians moved back to 5 1/2 games behind the Twins in the AL Central.
-The teams close the season series with a three-game set in Cleveland that begins on Friday.
+Cleveland, 1 1/2 games behind Oakland for the second wild card in the American League, moved back to 5 1/2 games behind Minnesota in the AL Central.
+The Indians and Twins close the season series with a three-game set in Cleveland that begins on Friday.

+But first, the Indians head to the West Coast to play a series against the Angels that starts Monday, while the Twins host the NL Wild Card-leading Nationals for three at Target Field.
+Both teams know they have work to do before the rematch.

+“That’s not going to be a big series if we don’t win in between there,” said Clevinger, who will try to beat the Twins for the third time this year when he faces them next.
+“If we’re still in a good spot, that should be a pivotal series that next go-round.”

-Clevenger (11-2) pitched 6 1/3 innings, allowing two runs and four hits with two walks and seven strikeouts.
+Clevinger (11-2) put Cleveland in a good spot on Sunday, allowing two runs and four hits with two walks and seven strikeouts in 6 1/3 innings.
 He hasn’t lost since June 28.
-In his last 13 starts, Clevenger is 10-0 with a 2.00 ERA and 108 strikeouts in 81 innings.
+In his last 13 starts, Clevinger is 10-0 with a 2.00 ERA and 108 strikeouts in 81 innings.

-Brad Hand pitched around a walk and a hit batter in the ninth to earn his 34th save of the season.
+“He’s really tough.
+He misses about as many bats as anybody in baseball,” Twins manager Rocco Baldelli said.
+“His stuff is excellent.
+He executes pretty well.
+It’s never an easy day when you’re facing him.”

+The Twins brought the tying run to the plate with two outs in the ninth against closer Brad Hand.
+But thanks to an injury-riddled lineup, Ryan LaMarre — acquired earlier in the day in a trade with the Braves — was left to face Hand in his first major league plate appearance of the year.

 The Indians took a 2-0 lead in the second inning on Franmil Reyes’ two-run single off Twins starter Randy Dobnak (0-1).